-Use regional subnets and utilize whole VCN CIDR as part of subnet CIDR so all traffic from spoke VCNs gets inspected.
+Use regional subnets and utilize the whole VCN CIDR as part of subnet CIDR, so all traffic from spoke VCNs gets inspected.

 Check Point CloudGuard Network Security

-- Deploy a high availability cluster in the south hub.
+- Deploy a high-availability cluster in the southern hub.

-- Deploy a scalable set in the north hub.
+- Deploy a scalable set in the northern hub.

-- Whenever possible, deploy in distinct fault domains at a minimum or different availability domains.
+- Whenever possible, deploy in distinct fault domains or different availability domains at a minimum.